krisnagoda/School_District_Analysis/README.md

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 The changes to the Thomas High School 9 grade data caused a significant decline in their % Passing Math, % Passing Reading, and % Overall Passing scores.
-Placing Thomas High School in the lower quartile with other schools with much larger student populations.
+Ranking Thomas High School in the lower quartile with other schools with much larger student populations.

 ### How does replacing the ninth-grade scores affect the following: